group-6-d/to-do-app/README.md

-# to-do-app. frontend and backend parts
+# to-do-app. frontend and backend parts.
-Final study project for the Beyond the endpoint module, Hyper Island
+Final study project for the Beyond the endpoint module, Hyper Island.

-***This is a service where you can create and manage your own tasks.***
+***This is a service where you can create and manage your tasks.***

 ## Tools and stack:
 * HTML / CSS / React.js / TypeScript / NodeJS /  API / JWT / Sequelize / PG / PostgreSQL / Tailwind

 ## Here's what was done:
 * set up infrastructure and created Express server;
-* connected database, created API schemas and resource models;
+* connected database created API schemas and resource models;
 * implemented authentication and authorization on the server;
 * the backend was deployed on Render;
 * components made up in React;
 * create the logic and layout of registration, login, profile editing, and tasks pages;
 * asynchronous GET-, PATCH-, DELETE- and POST-requests to the API were implemented;
-* authorized and unauthorized states and task management in the profile have been worked out;;
+* authorized and unauthorized states and task management in the profile have been worked out.

-## Project links
+## Project links:
 ### Website: [Visit our website](https://to-do-app-git-main-g6d.vercel.app/)

 ## Project screenshots: